 Union Pacific Railroad map, “The Great Platte Valley Route,” circa 1870.
 From the collections of the Union Pacific Railroad Museum, Union Pacific Collection.
 [Click image to enlarge.]

-The railroad enterprise operated as an assembly line over 300 miles long, with survey crews in the lead, laborers creating fills and cuts, graders leveling the route, and tracklayers laying rails.
+The railroad enterprise operated as an assembly line over 300 miles long, with survey crews in the lead, laborers creating cuts and fills, graders leveling the route, and tracklayers laying rails.
 For the Union Pacific Railroad (UPRR), the Wyoming terrain proved challenging.
 The grade of a railroad track must be mostly level to accommodate an engine’s huge mass, requiring graders to cut through the hills and fill in the valleys.
 In the Laramie Mountains between Cheyenne and Laramie, the railroad began their first significant cut and fill work.
 The UPRR built steadily across the high desert of Wyoming throughout 1868, reaching the Wyoming-Utah line by January 1, 1869.

 “Union Pacific Railroad Workers at Paymaster’s Car, Blue Creek,” May 1869.
-A. J. Russell Stereo-view.
-From the Collections of the Oakland Museum of California, the Andrew J. Russell Collection.
+A. J. Russell, stereo view.
+From the collections of the Oakland Museum of California, the Andrew J. Russell Collection.